Speed Racer

 • 11.
 End Credits (5:10)

 • 12.
-Preachin' the Blues (3:42) --song (by Imperial Crowns)
+Preachin' the Blues - performed by Imperial Crowns (3:42)

 • 13.
-So Sleepless You (4:21) --song (by Jolene)
+So Sleepless You - performed by Jolene (4:21)

 • 14.
-Deliver Me (4:50) --song (by Tina & The B-Sides)
+Deliver Me - performed by Tina & The B-Sides (4:50)

-(only about 30 minutes of Elfman score)
+(only about 31 minutes of Danny Elfman score)

 "There's nothing easier than being bombastic, which is why I don't go for your standard action films.
 Anything works as long as it's big and loud.
 Bombastic is easy.
 I think a relatively talented 12-year-old with a couple of good orchestrators could score most of the big mega-blockbusters that are out in the last couple of years.